Deciding Bank Interest Rates -- A Major-Minor Impulse Control Mean-Field Game Perspective: Conclusion

 \section{Conclusion}

-In this paper, we model the bank interest rate decision problem as an impulsive major-minor mean field game against other players in the market.
+In this paper, we model the bank interest rate decision problem as an impulsive major-minor mean-field game against other players in the market.
 Banks adjust their interest rates to compete for market share, taking into account client attraction and deposit income.
 The banks are not symmetric, with finite major banks and multiple minor banks operating simultaneously.
-We developed a DQN algorithm to solve this major-minor mean field game, introducing neural network approximation and averaging of networks.
-Our results demonstrate an approximated decision process of players under the Nash Equilibrium, providing insights into banks' decisions in adjusting interest rates to cope with competition.
+We developed a DQN algorithm to solve this major-minor mean-field game, introducing neural network approximation and averaging of networks.
+Our results demonstrate an approximated decision process of players under the Nash Equilibrium, providing insights into banks' decisions in adjusting interest rates to cope with competition.\footnote{\textbf{Disclaimer.} The authors' views are their own.
+This paper was prepared for information purposes and is not a product of any Research Department.
+The authors' employers past and present make no representation and warranty whatsoever and disclaim all liability, for the completeness, accuracy, or reliability of the information contained herein.
+This document is not intended as investment research or investment advice, or a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way to evaluate the merits of participating in any transaction, and shall not constitute a solicitation under any jurisdiction or to any person, if such solicitation under such jurisdiction or to such person would be unlawful.}